 Whether it’s AC repair or total AC system replacement, there are various terms within the HVAC industry that can get confusing for homeowners.
 Not to mention all of the different pieces of heating and air conditioning equipment that can be used to boost your home’s energy efficiency and air quality.
-Of course we can’t talk about all of the variations in one blog post, so we’ll take a look at one of the more common inquiries we see at Service Experts Heating & Air Conditioning: what’s the difference between an air conditioner and an air handler?
+Of course we can’t speak to all of the variations in a single blog post, so we’ll take a look at one of the routine inquiries we see at Service Experts Heating & Air Conditioning: what’s the difference between an air conditioner and an air handler?

-An air handler contains the parts that move the air throughout your home, called the blower.
-It is normally set inside the home and works with both the heating and cooling pieces of your HVAC system.
+An air handler contains the equipment that moves the air throughout your home, called the blower.
+It is normally set inside the home and runs with both the heating and cooling pieces of your HVAC system.
 If you take a quick look at an air handler, it can closely resemble a furnace.
 Air handlers can run with an air conditioner and contains the indoor coil, used to cool and heat your home depending on which system it’s running with.

 Air handler vs Heat Pump

-Exactly like an air handler runs with an AC, an air handler works together with your heat pump.
+Exactly like an air handler runs with an air conditioner, an air handler works together with your heat pump.
 Heat pumps are used to heat and cool you home by transferring heat, rather than generating it, and the air handler moves all that heated or cooled air.

 Air handler vs blower

 Air handlers are not blowers.
 This puzzles some folks, but it's not too complex and we're happy to explain the difference.
 An air handler contains the blower, and several other components in the unit.
 You may have dampers, filters, mixing chambers and more in an air handler.
-The blower is just one piece of the pie.
+The blower is just one part of a greater whole.

-Here’s what you should know about air handlers: if you’re searching for a conventional furnace or air conditioner, you’ll probably never need to know what an air handler is because it’s feasible that you won’t need one.
-However, if you’re looking for an electric heat pump, it’s helpful to know that an air handler will probably be a part of your home’s HVAC system.
+Here’s what you need to know about air handlers: if you’re in the market for a conventional furnace or air conditioner, you’ll likely never need to know what an air handler is because it’s feasible that you won’t need one.
+However, if you’re searching for an electric heat pump, it’s helpful to know that an air handler will likely be a part of your home’s HVAC system.

 Air Handler vs. Furnace

 Air handlers and furnaces don't normally pair together.
-If you have a furnace you shouldn't need to worry about an air handler.
-Air handlers tend to be used with heat pumps and help manage air flow throughout the home.
-Some units also provide extra heating and cooling components to help out the heat pump.
+If you have a furnace you probably don't need to think about an air handler.
+Air handlers tend to be used with heat pumps and help manage air flow throughout the house.
+Some models also provide extra heating and cooling components to help out the heat pump.
 A furnace works a little differently.
-Instead of an air handler, furnaces have their own blowers that move the warmed air into your ventilation and disperse throughout your home.
+Instead of an air handler, furnaces have their own blowers that move the warmed air into your ventilation and disperse through your home.
 Since furnaces have combustion chambers and make heat, they don't require some of the parts you'll find in a modern air handler.

-Understanding all of your home’s heating and cooling parts for the Miami climate is probably a little impractical, but there are a number of things that can be helpful to you as a homeowner.
-If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the professionals at Service Experts Heating & Air Conditioning a call at or set up a free appointment online today.
+Understanding all of your home’s heating and cooling components for the Miami climate is probably a little unrealistic, but there are a number of things that can be helpful to you as a homeowner.
+If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the professionals at Service Experts a call at 305-440-1505 or set up a free appointment online today.